rgurlek/rgurlek.github.io/_teaching/apps/2026-05-29-bus-324-statistics-applet.md

 {% include base_path %}

-This interactive web application replaces traditional, static teaching materials with a live, story-driven data simulation.
+This interactive web application offers a live, story-driven business analytics case study.
 Designed for undergraduate business analytics students, the simulation contextualizes statistical abstractions into a continuous narrative.
-The applet builds data empathy, provides an active learning laboratory, and delivers an immediate feedback loop for student data modifications.
+The applet builds data empathy, provides an active learning laboratory, and delivers an immediate feedback loop for student analysis.

 <a href="{{ page.link }}" class="btn btn--primary btn--large">Launch Live App</a>